BloombergGraphics/2024-h1b-immigration-data/README.md

 An approved H-1B petition is necessary for, but does not always result in, an H-1B visa, which is a travel document.
 After an applicant receives an H-1B approval from the USCIS, they can apply for either an H-1B visa at a US Consulate abroad or an Adjustment of Status with the USCIS if they're already in the US.

+Please cite the data as sourced from USCIS and obtained by Bloomberg.
+Email Bloomberg reporter Eric Fan at `xfan134@bloomberg.net` if you have any questions.

 | File Name | Description |